Eleanor825/Machine-Learning-Knowledge-Base/papers-cv/tasks/segmentation.md

         * > More recently, the segmentation-free techniques of (Long et al., 2014; Eigen & Fergus, 2014) directly apply DCNNs to the whole image in a sliding window fashion, replacing the last fully connected layers of a DCNN by convolutional layers.
 In order to deal with the spatial localization issues outlined in the beginning of the introduction, Long et al. (2014) upsample and concatenate the scores from inter-mediate feature maps, while Eigen & Fergus (2014) refine the prediction result from coarse to fine by propagating the coarse results to another DCNN.
 (DeepLabv1, 2014)
         * > Long et al. (2015) showed that convolutional network architectures that had originally been developed for image classification can be successfully repurposed for dense prediction.
 (Dilated Convolutions, 2015)
         * > In recent work on convolutional networks for semantic segmentation, Long et al. (2015) analyzed filter dilation but chose not to use it.
 (Dilated Convolutions, 2015)
+        * > The main advantage of the methods based on FCN is that the network accepts a whole image as an input and performs fast and accurate inference.
+(Learning Deconvolution Network for Semantic Segmentation, 2015)
+        > Semantic segmentation based on FCNs [1, 17] have a couple of critical limitations.
+First, the network can handle only a single scale semantics within image due to the fixed-size receptive field.
+Therefore, the object that is substantially larger or smaller than the receptive field may be fragmented or mislabeled. ...
+Second, the detailed structures of an object are often lost or smoothed because the label map, input to the deconvolutional layer, is too coarse and deconvolution procedure is overly simple.
+(Learning Deconvolution Network for Semantic Segmentation, 2015)
+        * > In this approach, fully connected layers in the standard CNNs are interpreted as convolutions with large receptive fields, and segmentation is achieved using coarse class score maps obtained by feedforwarding an input image.
+An interesting idea in this work is that a simple interpolation filter is employed for deconvolution and only the CNN part of the network is fine-tuned to learn deconvolution indirectly.
+(Learning Deconvolution Network for Semantic Segmentation, 2015)
         * > In the early stages, FCN introduced a fully convolutional architecture to generate a spatial segmentation map for a given image of any size.
 (PVT, 2021)
 * [Predicting Depth, Surface Normals and Semantic Labels with a Common Multi-Scale Convolutional Architecture](https://arxiv.org/abs/1411.4734)
     * Title: Predicting Depth, Surface Normals and Semantic Labels with a Common Multi-Scale Convolutional Architecture